metio/pasejo/docs/guides/how-to-use-pasejo-with-systemd.md

 [Service]
 Type=oneshot
-ExecStart=/usr/bin/pasejo store sync --all --pull RemainAfterExit=false
+ExecStart=/usr/bin/pasejo hook run --all --pull RemainAfterExit=false

 [Install]
 WantedBy=default.target
 ```

 Adjust the path to `pasejo` to the one used on your system!
-See `pasejo store sync --help` for all available options.
+See `pasejo hook run --help` for all available options.